Magical impressions of Nature & Wildlife

 Ink line application ruled by gravity

 Ink needs to “fall” off the pen therefore gravity limits the angles at which I can work.
 It also limits my reach and as a result the size of a single canvas.
-To solve for this I must turn the work sideways and upside down, although it adds further challenges.
+To solve for this I must turn the work sideways and upside down, though it adds further challenges.

 While I do have a plan, an intention on what the subject of my work will be, I cannot predict the following: